mrndhlovu/milestone-project4/README.md

 Backend tests
 Django automated tests is used to check the correct functionality of each app models and expected url endpoints.
 To run the tests type `python3 manage.py` in the terminal.

-Cross-Browser and responsive manual test was done using the following
+Cross-Browser and responsive testing was done on the following browser development tools

 - Firefox
 - Microsoft Edge
-- Chrome development tools
+- Chrome

+## Deployment